Astrud Gilberto, 'The Girl from Ipanema' singer, dies at 83

 The singer behind one of the most recorded songs in history has died.

 With her breathy vocals, Astrud Gilberto helped make the breezy and sensual "The Girl From Ipanema" into a global sensation.
-Her death was confirmed by her son, bassist Marcelo Gilberto.
+Her death on Monday night was confirmed by her son, bassist Marcelo Gilberto.
 She was 83.

-Gilberto was married to famed Brazilian musician and singer João Gilberto.
-During a recording session for an album with Stan Getz, a publisher had the idea to add some English-language vocals to the tune, originally composed by Antônio Carlos Jobim with Portuguese lyrics by Vinícius de Moraes.
-Astrud volunteered.
-The album, Getz/Gilberto, went on to win four Grammys.
+The story of exactly who asked Gilberto to perform the song's breakthrough English-language version has many variations.
+But according to the woman herself, it was her husband — the bossa nova icon João Gilberto — who suggested it in 1963, at a recording session in New York with jazz great Stan Getz for an album called Getz/Gilberto.

+Gilberto was said to have the best English in the room that day.
+Derisively, Getz took credit for her participation, and even cracked at the time that she was just a housewife who got a break.
+Though she wasn't credited for her vocal debut, and reportedly made only $120 for the session, she recorded her own solo version of the song soon after.
+And by her own admission, what came next was a surprise.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.